buruzaemon/IntroductionToProbabilityPy/README.md

 * [Python 3.5](https://www.python.org/downloads/release/python-350/) or greater

-The [Anaconda Python distribution](https://www.anaconda.com/download/) comes highly recommended, and it includes Python, the Spyder integrated development environment, and a whole universe of Python packages for mathematics and engineering, including NumPy, SciPy, and Jupyter.
+The [Anaconda Python distribution](https://www.anaconda.com/download/) comes highly recommended, as it includes Python, the conda package manager, the Spyder integrated development environment, and a whole universe of Python packages for mathematics and engineering, including NumPy, SciPy, and Jupyter.

 #### Required Python packages: